Welcome to today's edition of the Rush 24-7 podcast.

 And this is the attitude.

-So that that's partially why there is a huge variance in the coverage of the upcoming sentence this morning, anyway, of Scooter Libby and the real reporting of the nature of the indictment of Congressman William Jefferson, Democrat Louisiana.
+So that's partially why there is a huge variance in the coverage of the upcoming sentence this morning, anyway, of Scooter Libby and the real reporting of the nature of the indictment of Congressman William Jefferson, Democrat Louisiana.

-Boehner, the Republican leader, for those of you in Rio Linda, will ask members of the House to vote on a resolution requiring the ethics committee to review the indictment filed against Jefferson in order to seek his expulsion from the House.
+Boehner, the Republican leader, for those of you in Rio Linda, will ask members of the House to vote on a resolution requiring the Ethics Committee to review the indictment filed against Jefferson in order to seek his expulsion from the House.

 The House will then vote on his resolution calling for the ethics panel to act.

-So anyway, he's a kickback caucus leader.
+Anyway, he's a kickback caucus leader.

 The interesting thing will be to see how the Democrats react to this.